volkanto/goodreads-kitap-koala/README.md

 git clone git@github.com:volkan-labs/goodreads-kitap-koala-hook.git
 ```

-* Open you Chrome extensions from the menu like below
+* Open your Chrome extensions from the menu like below

 ![](screenshot/chrome-extensions-menu.png)

 or with writing `chrome://extensions` to the URL bar.

-* Enable `Developer mode` from the top right button, thiw will show you some extra button on top of the page
+* Enable `Developer mode` from the top right button, this will show you some extra button on top of the page

 ![](screenshot/chrome-extensions.png)